ublue-os/website/docs/faq.md

 This is a list of some common questions/issues:

-## Why is there no installer?

-The current Anaconda installer doesn't support installing custom images.
-Here's the [upstream issue](https://bugzilla.redhat.com/show_bug.cgi?id=2125655).
-Note that kickstart scripts run in a chroot, so adding a rebase at the end of a kickstart script won't work, we tried that. :)

-For now we recommend reading the [Administrator's Handbook](https://coreos.github.io/rpm-ostree/administrator-handbook/) so that you can learn how to pin, rollback, and switch between images.
+We recommend reading the [Administrator's Handbook](https://coreos.github.io/rpm-ostree/administrator-handbook/) so that you can learn how to pin, rollback, and switch between images.

 !!! note "Default applications"